What is bread?

 • Never buy without checking the manufacturing date, expiry date and packaging.

 • Sliced bread loaves are most commonly used to make sandwiches.
 Not only these, but even other types of breads like Panini bread and French bread are used to make different types of sandwiches.
-These sandwiches can have fillings like vegetables, shredded chicken, salami, cheese, jam, etc. They can also be made in various styles: toasted or grilled, open toasts, hot dog rolls, submarines, etc. The most common sandwich in Indian cuisine is a simple Vegetable Sandwich.
+These sandwiches can have fillings like vegetables, cheese, jam, etc. They can also be made in various styles: toasted or grilled, open toasts, hot dog rolls, submarines, etc. The most common sandwich in Indian cuisine is a simple Vegetable Sandwich.

 • Bread is a good accompaniment for soups.
 These breads are usually in the form of bread rolls, Grissini sticks etc.